88Camino

-Shakqueel Malcolm De’shon Burthwright (born June 14, 1992), known professionally as 88Camino, is a Canadian rapper, singer, and songwriter.
+Shakqueel Malcolm De'shon Burthwright (born June 14, 1992), known professionally as 88Camino, is a Canadian-American rapper, singer, and songwriter.
 He was formerly signed to Canadian singer-songwriter the Weeknd's record label, XO and Republic Records, under the hip hop duo 88Glam with his friend, fellow Canadian rapper Derek Wise.

 Early life

-Shakqueel Malcolm De’shon Burthwright was born in the Scarborough region of Toronto on June 14, 1992 to Debbie Howard and Peter Burthwright.
-When he was eight years old, he moved with his mother to Tulsa, Oklahoma in the United States, where he stayed until Grade 10 before returning to Canada, residing in Ajax.
+Shakqueel Malcolm De'shon Burthwright was born in the Scarborough region of Toronto on June 14, 1992, to Debbie Howard and Peter Burthwright.
+When he was eight years old, he moved with his mother to Tulsa, Oklahoma, in the United States, where he stayed until Grade 10 before returning to Canada, residing in Ajax.
 When he turned 16, he started recording music in his closet, after previously being inspired by American rappers like Lil Wayne.

 Career

 2009–2012: Career beginnings

 Around 2009, he started posting his music online under the name "Drew Howard", a combination of his middle name and his mother's maiden name.
 His music caught the attention of an artist manager, who later connected him with Filipino-Canadian rapper Russell, who was known as D-Pryde at the time.
 This helped him gain his initial spotlight in the Toronto music scene, although he later split ways in search of a new sound, making a departure of the bubblegum rap music he was creating at the time.